Causes of foreign exchange rate fluctuations: changes in the interest rate

 Foreign Exchange Rate Fluctuations: The Impact of Interest Rates

 This section explores how changes in interest rates can cause fluctuations in foreign exchange rates.
-Understanding this relationship is crucial for analyzing international trade and globalization.
+Understanding this relationship is crucial for comprehending the dynamics of international trade and globalization.

 Understanding Foreign Exchange Rates

-A foreign exchange rate represents the value of one currency in terms of another.
-For example, the exchange rate between the British Pound (GBP) and the US Dollar (USD) tells us how many USD it takes to buy one GBP.
+A foreign exchange rate represents the value of one currency in relation to another.
+For example, the exchange rate between the British Pound (GBP) and the US Dollar (USD) tells us how many USD are needed to buy one GBP.

 The Relationship Between Interest Rates and Exchange Rates

-Changes in a country's interest rates can significantly influence its foreign exchange rate.
-This relationship is primarily driven by the concept of capital flows.
+Changes in a country's interest rates can significantly impact its foreign exchange rate.
+This relationship is driven by the concept of capital flows.

-When a country increases its interest rates, it generally attracts foreign capital.
+When a country raises its interest rates, it tends to attract foreign capital.
 This is because investors seek higher returns on their investments.
 To invest in the country's assets (like bonds), investors need to buy the country's currency.
-This increased demand for the currency leads to an appreciation of the exchange rate.
+This increased demand for the currency leads to its appreciation.

 Illustrative Table

-Interest Rate Change Capital Flows Demand for Currency Exchange Rate Effect
+Scenario Interest Rate Change Capital Flow Demand for Currency Exchange Rate Effect

 Example

-The magnitude of the exchange rate change due to interest rate changes can be influenced by several factors:
+The extent to which interest rate changes affect exchange rates can be influenced by other factors, including:

 Conclusion